chavarera/PythonScript/DataStructureAndAlgorithm/BasicOfQueue.md

 3. Linked List

-### Perform Operation on the queue using queue python module
+### Perform Operation on the queue using the queue python module

-#### 1.Initilize the queue
+#### 1.Initialize the queue
-- for initilizing the queue data structure using *queue* Module  first import *queue* model in script
+- for initializing the queue data structure using *queue* Module  first import *queue* model in script
 ```
 import queue
 ```
-- After import of queue module now initilize the queue object.
+- After the import of the queue module now initialize the queue object.
 ```
 que=queue.Queue(maxszie=<Size_of_queue>)
 ```